≡ Menu

 Sure…

-Regular weekly brushing and a few trips to the groomers per year will probably be a must, but all things considered, this is really all that much work considering how beautiful their coats really are.
+Regular weekly brushing and a few trips to the groomers per year will be a must, but all things considered, this is all that much work considering how beautiful their coats are.

-The Akbash is a working dog, but that doesn’t mean he’s going to want to run around a whole lot like other “working dogs” of its size might.
-As you can imagine an Akbash in the “field” would spend a lot of his or her time just “watching” the flock.
-So, while it is true that your Akbash may only need 30 minutes or so of active exercise, for your Akbash to be truly happy, he or she will also want to be able to “witness” a lot of action.
+The Akbash is a working dog, but that doesn’t mean he will want to run around a lot as other “working dogs” of its size might.
+As you can imagine an Akbash in the “field” would spend much of their time just “watching” the flock.
+So, while it is true that your Akbash may only need 30 minutes or so of active exercise for your Akbash to be pleased, they will also want to be able to “witness” a lot of action.
 This is not a dog that is going to be happy sitting around an empty house all day.

 Health Concerns for Akbash Dogs

-As one of the oldest breeds in the world, the Akbash dogs do have some health risks.
-There are some notable concerns you should be on the lookout for when purchasing your puppy or considering adopting a rescue.
+As one of the oldest breeds in the world, the Akbash dogs have some health risks.
+It would be best if you were on the lookout for some notable concerns when purchasing your puppy or considering adopting a rescue.
 Concerns such as:

-• Hip Dysplasia: this is common with just about any breed of dog.
+- Hip Dysplasia: this is common with just about any dog breed.
 It could cost a couple thousand dollars.

 Other things that could go wrong with your Akbash’s health and could potentially cost you a bundle can and may include: